I began noticing the 11:11 phenomenon not long after the death of my friend Holly.

 Holly’s funeral was 12/17 and her birthday was 12/21.
-She would have been 53 years wise that Winter Solstice, but I believe she had been needed for greater things than exist on this plane.
+She would have been 53 years wise that Winter Solstice, and yet I believe she was needed for greater things than exist in this dimension.

 11:11 and More

-It was soon after the Solstice that I began to notice the 11:11 phenomenon because of its frequency and its seeming lack of limitation.
+It was soon after the Solstice that I began noticing the 11:11 phenomenon.
+Its frequency and its seeming lack of limitation stood out big-time.

-In among all the turmoil and angst was an underlying sense of waiting; of “something coming, something good”.
-That sense was not unfamiliar to me, as I’d been experiencing it on and off since about 2004, but it was getting stronger and it was giving me hope to cling to.
+In among all the turmoil and angst was an underlying sense of waiting… of “something coming, something good”.
+That sense was not unfamiliar to me, as I’d been experiencing it on and off since about 2004.
+And yet it was getting stronger and it was giving me hope to cling to.

 Having survived the holidays (just barely), the lightening of the days seemed to bring a lightening of my spirit and a strengthening of the sense of waiting for that indefinable something.

-The clocks around me continued to play their amusing tricks and, finally, I began to notice the appearance of “the elevens” wasn’t random – far from it.
+The clocks around me continued to play their amusing tricks until, finally, I noticed the appearance of “the elevens” wasn’t random – far from it.